Idaho Falls Regional Airport: Terminal

 The airport terminal has seen many expansions and a partial re-build throughout the years.
 The current terminal was built in 1959.
 The first expansion happening in 1982, which consisted of the old boarding area being torn down and retrofitted with jetways to accommodate smaller commercial aircraft that started coming in the mid-2000s.
-The previous terminal was designed with jetways for older generation Boeing 737, which stopped arriving in Idaho Falls after Delta airlines pulled out of mainline service to the airport in 1998.
+The previous terminal was designed with jetways for older generation Boeing 737, which stopped arriving in Idaho Falls after Delta Air Lines pulled out of mainline service to the airport in 1998.
 In 2014, an expansion project was completed that moved TSA screening of baggage out of view of passengers and allowed airlines to again check baggage from ticket counters.
 In 2019, the airport saw a need for a bigger baggage claim area.
 The existing carousel was replaced by two new baggage carousels.
 In addition a new rental car parking lot was constructed.
 A remodeling project began in 2020 that was to upgrade the amenities at the airport, that consisted of the addition of four new gates, relocated TSA screening and a new check-in area.